 That’s the allure of a Calcutta betting auction.
 Situations where two people disagree as to the relative value of an asset can create big betting opportunities.
 We don’t see it much in today’s betting markets with many regulated sportsbooks timid about stepping out with an opinion.
 Calcuttas provide opportunity for bettors to gain positions on a wager they might not otherwise be able to get.

 Calcutta Auctions Reward Advanced Handicapping

 Another advantage to Calcutta betting auctions is they reward those who are able to handicap more esoteric outcomes than their peers.
-As we mentioned, the BTP NFL Calcutta has 20% of the prize pool dedicated to prop bets.
-You can’t use the current market lines at Pinnacle or Circa to devise a projection of winning those props.
+As we mentioned, the BTP NFL Calcutta had 20% of the prize pool dedicated to prop bets.
+You can’t use the market lines at Pinnacle or Circa to devise a projection of winning those props.

 You’ll need to do your own handicapping to estimate the value.
 If you have a competitor who thinks the value in those props is completely random you’ll have a different projection of value than they do.
 That, in turn, leads to betting opportunities.
-It also helps inflate +EV money into the general pot size.
+It also helps inflate plus-EV money into the general pot size.